 Local government reorganisation

-Basingstoke and Deane is part of a two-tier structure which the government wishes to move away from to simplify local government for residents.
+Basingstoke and Deane is part of a two-tier structure which the government wants to move away from to simplify local government for residents.

 Basingstoke and Deane is a district council and is responsible for determining planning applications, collecting rubbish and recycling, keeping your streets clean and tidy, allocating affordable housing and homelessness prevention, licensing and other services and activities.